Nepal Trekking Beyond Everest: Annapurna to Mustang 2026

 |---|---|---|

-| Permits | 30-130 USD | 130-600 USD (restricted areas) |
+| Permits | 22-50 USD | 100-600 USD (restricted areas) |

-| Accommodation (per night) | 2-6 USD (teahouse) | 5-15 USD (better teahouse/lodge) |
+| Accommodation (per night) | 2-6 USD (teahouse) | 5-15 USD (better teahouse) |

 | Food (per day) | 10-15 USD | 15-25 USD |

-| Guide (per day) | 0 (independent) | 25-35 USD |
+| Licensed guide (per day) | 25-35 USD (mandatory) | 35-50 USD (senior guide) |

-| Porter (per day) | 0 (carry own) | 20-25 USD |
+| Porter (per day) | 20-25 USD (optional) | 25-30 USD |

 | Transport to/from | 10-30 USD | 50-200 USD (flights) |

-| 14-day trek total | 200-400 USD | 700-1500 USD |
+| 14-day trek total | 500-800 USD | 1,000-1,800 USD |

 Practical Tips

 Gear: You can buy or rent almost all trekking gear in Kathmandu’s Thamel district at a fraction of Western prices.
 Down jackets from 20-40 USD, sleeping bags from 5-10 USD rental, trekking poles from 10-15 USD.
 Quality varies, but for a single trek, budget gear from Thamel is adequate.
+For a full packing list, see our adventure travel gear guide.
+One item worth bringing from home is a high-quality base layer — Thamel synthetics tend to pill and lose wicking ability after a few days at high altitude.
+See our tested picks for the best hiking base layers in 2026 before you pack.

 Food on the trail: Teahouse menus are surprisingly diverse: dal bhat (rice, lentils, and vegetables, the national dish), noodle soups, fried rice, pancakes, and pasta.
-Dal bhat is the best value and the most nutritious option, always served with unlimited refills.
+Dal bhat is the best value and most nutritious option, always served with unlimited refills.

 Tipping: Guides and porters expect tips at the end of the trek.
 Standard is 10-15 percent of their fee for a guide, and a similar amount for porters.
 Tip in person, not through the agency.